Frequently Asked Questions – Ramblewood Animal Hospital

 My dog eats poop.
 Is that a problem?

-Yes—this behavior can lead to parasite exposure.
-Ask us about safe behavioral and medical solutions.
+A: Yes — this behavior can lead to parasite exposure.
+Ask us about safe behavioral and medical solutions for this.

 Florida-Specific Concerns

 A: Bufo toads are toxic.
-If your dog has contact, rinse their mouth thoroughly with water directed downward and call your vet immediately.
-Symptoms like drooling or pawing at the mouth require urgent care.
+If your dog has contact with a toad, immediately rinse their mouth thoroughly with water directed downward for several minutes, then call your veterinarian immediately.
+Symptoms like drooling or pawing at the mouth require emergency care immediately.

 Don’t See Your Question Here?